syrinity/Getting-and-Cleaning-Data/codebook.md

 		1-30 representing the id of the person for whom the data was measured

-## value
+## meanvalue
-		The value of the measurement
+		The mean value of the measurements for the corresponding variabletype, activitytype and subjectid